+POST

-POST /api/v2/access/token
+/api/v2/access/token

-Generate an Access Token using the Client ID and Client Password created in the cnMaestro UI.
+The access API generates token using the Client ID and Client Password created in the cnMaestro UI.
 The token can be leveraged for API calls through the expiration time.
 Only one token is supported for each Client ID at any given time.